abhilashsk/CS725/Assignments/Assignment 1/ReadMe.md

 * Year and Month (Both converted into a single year_part factor variable)
 * Day_type is a factor variable which tells whether the day was a working day, holiday or a weekend holiday

 Then I have used the randomForest function from the randomForest library to predict the count values.
-Before predicting the count

-values in the train data are converted into their log values to limit the range of the data to be predicted.

 The predicted data value is then written into the output.csv file

+library used :

+* rpart
+* library(rattle)
+* library(rpart.plot)
+* library(RColorBrewer)
+* library(randomForest)
+* library(e1071)

+To run, type source("130010006.R") in R console.

+Both the train and test datasets should be in the same folder as the R file